 Wolf behaviour and reproduction

 Wolves live as fixed couples that usually reproduce annually.
 The wolf pack is commonly a family unit consisting of a couple (a so-called alpha couple) and its offspring.
 There are also other types of wolf packs, but they are rarer.
 On average, Finnish wolf packs consist of seven wolves.
 Wolves are on the move at all times of the day, but they are most active during dusk and at night.
 The wolf is a very fast mover that can cover vast distances with speed.
-Its hearing and sense of smell are excellent.

 Wolves live as permanent couples that usually reproduce annually